lnxfsf/TWRP-auto-porter/README.md

 # TWRP-auto-porter
-Automatically port TWRP on Mediated device
+Automatically port TWRP on any (and unsupported) Mediated device

 Creator is Hovatek.com